STaRDoGG/tag-bag/readme.txt

 	* Remove "include cat" on "Related Posts" settings
 	* Optimize function "Related posts"
 	* Reorganize admin for have a tab features with all features available
-	* Use a input text for Simple Tags autocompletion field
+	* Use a input text for Tag Bag autocompletion field
 	* Remove ID of term from autocompletion
 	* Fix autocompletion on mange terms page
 	* Add a field for advanced usage on tagcloud widget